2024 entry (view 2023 entry)

 We offer you the opportunity to extend your degree to four years and spend your third year studying economics in English at a top-ranking university in Europe or farther afield before returning to Bristol for your final year.

 This course combines the challenging, broad academic content of a Bristol degree with an overseas dimension that gives you a true awareness of a different culture and reflects the international nature of the economy.
-To find out more about studying abroad, visit our Global Opportunities page.
+To find out more about studying abroad, visit Centre for Study Abroad.

 Course structure